Foto door Mariel Cabero, IUCN NL

 Drivers of deforestation

 What are the drivers of deforestation in the Colombian Amazon?
 Which actors are involved?
 And what are the consequences for nature and the people who live there?
-In our series ‘Drivers of deforestation in the Colombian Amazon’ we analyse the drivers of deforestation in the region.
+In our series ‘Drivers of deforestation in the Colombian Amazon’ we analysed the drivers of deforestation in the region.

 Read the articles: